hongkunyoo/jupyterflow/docs/how-it-works.md

 ![](images/architecture.png)

-`jupyterflow` has a strict constraint that it only works on JupyterHub deployed on Kubernetes.
+JupyterFlow has a strict constraint that it only works on JupyterHub deployed on Kubernetes.
-Because of this constraint, `jupyterflow` can easily collect current environment information(metadata) using attached service account.
+Because of this constraint, JupyterFlow can easily collect current environment information(metadata) using attached service account.
 With this information, `jupyterflow` constructs Argo `Workflow` object on behalf of you.

 `jupyterflow` uses following metadata from jupyter notebook `Pod`.